 Owen Ever moved to New Orleans in 2009 after attending the Maryland Institute College of Art.
 Here, in collaboration with many, he has fostered a life as an interdisciplinary theater maker.
 With Goat in the Road he has contributed to This Sweaty City, Numb and Uncle Vanya Quarterlife Crisis.
 Ever is the properties and set designer for LOUD: New Orleans Queer Youth Theater and has performed with The Black Forest Fancies, New Noise, Skin Horse, Allways Theater and Vagabond Inventions.
 He is a curator and docent at the New Orleans Pharmacy Museum and for two spellbound weeks each summer he becomes Professor Kerfuffle of the Hogwarts camp for young wizards.

 Denise Frazier: An interest in Cuban politics and African Diaspora culture within Latin America led her to New Orleans where she received an MA and PhD in Latin American Studies at Tulane University.
 Frazier’s graduate studies in Cuba and Brazil aligned with her interest in contemporary music, specifically hip hop, and public performance.
-She frequently plays violin with performance organizations and musicians around the city, and has performed with several local New Orleans musicians and performances artists.
+She frequently plays violin with performance organizations and musicians around the city, including Les Cenelles and The Ramshackle Revival.